Smoothing $L^\infty$ Riemannian metrics with nonnegative scalar curvature outside of a singular set: Introduction

 \begin{question*} For $n\geq 3$, does there exist a $L^\infty$ metric on $\R^n$ that is uniformly bilipschitz to the Euclidean metric smooth outside of a singular set of finite $(n-2)$-dimensional Minkowski content, for which the conclusion of Theorem \ref{thm:SmoothApprox} fails?
 Does there exist such a metric for which the $(n-2)$-dimensional Minkowski content of the singular set is $0$? \end{question*} \begin{question*} Suppose that in the setting of Theorem \ref{thm:SmoothApprox}, $\Sing$ has Hausdorff dimension equal to $n-\alpha$ for some $\alpha > 2$, rather than finite $(n-\alpha)$-dimensional Minkowski content.
 Does the conclusion of Theorem \ref{thm:SmoothApprox} still hold? \end{question*}

-The approximation in Theorem \ref{thm:SmoothApprox} is given by time slices of a solution to the Ricci-DeTurck flow, a geometric flow closely related to the Ricci flow that depends on a choice of ``background'' metric (see Section \ref{sec:preliminaries} for details), and Theorem \ref{thm:SmoothApprox} follows immediately from: \begin{theorem} For all $\alpha>2$ and $n\geq 3$ there exists $\bar \varepsilon(\alpha, n)$ such that the following is true:
+The approximation in Theorem \ref{thm:SmoothApprox} is given by time slices of a solution to the Ricci-DeTurck flow, a geometric flow closely related to the Ricci flow that depends on a choice of ``background'' metric (see Section \ref{sec:preliminaries} for details; we take the background metric to be the Euclidean metric for most of this paper), and Theorem \ref{thm:SmoothApprox} follows immediately from: \begin{theorem} For all $\alpha>2$ and $n\geq 3$ there exists $\bar \varepsilon(\alpha, n)$ such that the following is true:

 Suppose that $g$ is a measurable metric on $\R^n$ such that $||g - \delta||_{L^\infty(\R^n)} < \bar \varepsilon$, where $|| \cdot||_{L^\infty(\R^n)}$ is measured with respect to $\delta$.
 Suppose that $g$ is smooth on $\R^n\setminus \Sing$, where $\Sing \subset \R^n$ is a set of finite $(n-\alpha)$-dimensional Minkowski content, and that $R(g)\geq 0$ on $\R^n\setminus \Sing$.
 Then there exists a smooth Ricci-DeTurck flow $(g_t)_{t\in (0, \infty)}$ with respect to the background metric $\delta$ such that